Spbaehr/IoT49/doc/install.md

 A [web search](https://wiki.python.org/moin/PythonEditors) brings up many options to choose from.
 If you are already familiar with a suitable editor, use it.

-If you prefer an ```Integrated Programming Environment (IDE)``` which  keeps track of your project, you might consider [Atom Editor](https://atom.io).
-It has a plugin that [talks directly to boards with MicroPython](atom_ide.md).
-See [https://docs.pycom.io/chapter/pymakr/installation/atom.html]() for installation instructions. `Atom` comes with a wide range of optional plug-ins with useful features.
+If you prefer an ```Integrated Programming Environment (IDE)``` which  keeps track of your project, you might consider the [Atom Editor](https://atom.io).

+`Atom` comes with a wide range of optional plug-ins with useful features.
 E.g. `linter-pyflakes` points out Python syntax errors in the editor.

+The `Pymakr` plugin can be used as an alternative to `shell49` to upload and run code from the editor to the microcontroller.
+[Installation](https://docs.pycom.io/chapter/pymakr/installation/atom.html) and [usage](atom_ide.md) instructions can be found on the web.

 ![Atom IDE Screenshot](atom_cuSLAB.png)